Organization and Guidance Department: Power

 Due to a lack of information on the OGD from the North Korean government, there is a heavy reliance on defector testimony and expert analysis.
 Polish political scientist Nicolas Levi refers to the OGD as "The heart of the North Korean political system".
 According to North Korean defector Jang Jin-sung, the OGD is "the only entity that actually matters when it comes to decision-making or policy-making" and reflects the autocratic structure of the government.
 Hwang Jang-yop, another high-ranking defector, stated that the leading figures of North Korea belong to the OGD.
-Its officials regularly accompany the Supreme Leader during inspections and field guidance appearances.
+Its officials regularly accompany the Great Leader during inspections and field guidance appearances.
 Some of its powers were given to the WPK Administrative Department (AD), in a bid to weaken the influence of those working in the OGD.
 However the AD itself was abolished in February 2014, after the execution of the AD Head Jang Song-thaek.

-Some scholars and defectors argue that the leaders of the OGD are the real leaders of North Korea, that Kim Jong-un is a puppet.
+Some scholars and defectors argue that the leaders of the OGD are the real leaders of North Korea, that Kim Jong Un is a puppet.
 North Korean defector Jang Jin-sung argues that Hwang Pyong-so, the First Deputy Head of the OGD, through his post as director of the General Political Bureau of the Korean People's Army, was the real ruler of the country because he controlled the appointments and dismissals of military officers.
 However, none of the three following GPB Directors, Choe Ryong-hae, Kim Jong-gak and then Kim Su-gil, have been seen as true leaders of North Korea.
-Robert Collins at the Committee for Human Rights in North Korea maintains that the OGD truly implements directives of the Supreme Leader, and Michael Madden of the North Korea Leadership Watch concludes the OGD is not powerful enough to introduce directives itself.
+Robert Collins at the Committee for Human Rights in North Korea maintains that the OGD truly implements directives of the Great Leader, and Michael Madden of the North Korea Leadership Watch concludes the OGD is not powerful enough to introduce directives itself.